 Visualization for Adults

 We have a whole life time of imagination to draw on.
 When you think back on an event, many times you will actually be able to see the event and sometimes even remember the smells and feelings surrounding it.
 Experiment with conscious and directed visualization, and try it during competition and training sessions if you have not used it before.

 Practice Makes You Better

 If you have difficulty visualizing, use every opportunity to practice.
 Even if you are watching TV, close your eyes and try to see the picture you were just looking at.
 Use your imagination to create things.
 Take the time to try visualization activities to improve your abilities to visualize or imagine.
-If you are having a bad game or practice, try to use visualization to bring yourself to a better and more productive place.
+If you are having a bad game or practice, try to use visualization for softball to bring yourself to a better and more productive place.
 Relaxation will be a big help with visualization because it will calm your mind so that you can focus on what you are trying to see, hear, smell, feel or taste.